ssilverm/makerfx.org/membership.md

 ---

+### NOTE: Delayed Communication and Onboarding - Nov 1st through Nov 15th
+ Our organization produces [Maker Faire Orlando](https://www.makerfaireorlando.com).
+Tours and new member orientations (along with email communication) will be delayed between Nov 1 and Nov 15 each year.
+Come out to meet us at Maker Faire, and then we can get you setup for a tour or new member orientation after the event!

+---

 ## Membership Process
 1. **Tour MakerFX**
   * To schedule a tour, please use our [MakerFX Tour Request Form](https://form.jotform.com/makereffect/tour) (and check out our [Virtual Tour](/virtual-tour)!)